-I’ve made marshmallows before, but these are something else, you guys.
+I’ve made marshmallows before, but this vanilla marshmallow recipe is something else, you guys.
 As you can see in my instagram post, they puff up wonderfully when baked into s’mores, they also roast fabulously over the fire, compliment a hot cup of coffee and baileys (or hot chocolate for the kids), and are great just plain.

 I know what you’re thinking, who makes their own marshmallows.
 Lots of people do, it’s not that weird, really!

 I’ve made these gluten free, dairy free, soy free, refined sugar free, and for the most part – healthy when in moderation!
 I think we all deserve some treats in life 🙂

 I find that after the set time on the counter, once I shake them in a bag with arrowroot starch and put them into containers that these marshmallows store best in the freezer and I just take out as required.